Best Home Sauna Brands in the US (2026): Real Prices, Real Flaws

 What to watch for

 Price.
 Finnleo is the most expensive option on this list for comparable sizes.
-A basic indoor room starts around $5,000 and climbs quickly into the $10,000 to $20,000+ range for larger or custom configurations.
+A basic indoor room starts around $6,900 at authorized dealers and climbs to about $13,000 for the larger prebuilt rooms, with custom builds and the infrared S-series running higher.
 You are paying for the Finnish engineering, the dealer network, and the brand.
 Whether that premium delivers proportionally more sauna enjoyment is debatable.

 The dealer model also means less price transparency online.
 You often need to request a quote, which some buyers find frustrating.